Feature #3311: GPU infrastructure development

 part of the code, the type casting remains.

-#4 Updated by Mark Abraham about 1 month ago
+#4 Updated by Mark Abraham 2 months ago

 Solution 1 also makes any code that uses the compatibility types (even just by name) dependent on the value of